 As cruising has mushroomed in popularity over the last few years, most of the big operators have been falling over themselves to bring out bigger and better ships than their rivals.
 Leading this pack has been Royal Caribbean who have taken innovation to a completely new level, jam-packing every new addition to their fleet with the latest technology and facilities.
-Its Oasis class of ships, joined recently by the newly-launched Harmony of the Seas, aren't just the biggest cruise ships in the world, but are the biggest by a massive amount, accommodating a staggering total of over 5,400 guests and over 2,000 crew.
+Its Oasis class of ships, soon to be joined by the spectacular Symphony of the Seas, aren't just the biggest cruise ships in the world, but are the biggest by a massive amount, accommodating a staggering total of over 5,400 guests and over 2,000 crew.

 One of Royal Caribbean's main strengths is that it has such a diverse range of facilities that there really is something to suit everyone, whether in terms of food, leisure or entertainment.
 Families of all ages will love the range of activities on offer, but equally there is plenty to attract couples and older guests.